Shifting Times, Moving Images I: Zhu Jia

-ShanghART Singapore is pleased to present Four Ways, a series of screenings by artists Zhu Jia (b.
+ShanghART Singapore is pleased to present Shifting Times, Moving Images, a series of screenings by artists Zhu Jia (b.
 1963), Chen Xiaoyun (b.1971), Liang Yue (b.1979), and Lin Aojie (b.1986).
 A total of 28 carefully selected videos presents the artists’ respective investigations into the medium within their individual practice.
 This four-part series is an exploration into the distinct ways in which each artist utilises video, bringing together various narrative style and perspectives.

 The selection spans across almost two decades and a vast majority of which has never been shown in Singapore.